Texas State Highway 158: Future

+Junction list

 Business routes

 SH 158 has one business route.

 Business State Highway 158-B (formerly Loop 546) is a business loop that runs on the former routing of SH 158 through Midland.
-The route was created in 1984 when SH 158 was rerouted around town on top of Loop 250 and SH 349/I-20.
-Loop 546 was redesignated as Business SH 158-B on June 21, 1990.
+The route was created in 1984 as Loop 546 when SH 158 was rerouted around town on top of Loop 250 and SH 349/I-20.
+Loop 546 was re-designated as Business SH 158-B on June 21, 1990.
 On June 30, 2011, the road was rerouted to I-20 Business (replacing SH 58), the former route from Loop 268 to Business SH 349 was returned to Midland and the former route from Business SH 349 to SH 158 was transferred to SH 140.

+Bus.
+SH 158-B begins at an interchange with SH 158/SH 191/Loop 250 in eastern Midland, which also serves as the eastern terminus of SH 191.
+The highway travels in a slight northeast direction along Andrews Highway through the Wallace Heights and Andrews Park neighborhoods before turning southeast at Golf Course Road in Sunset Acres/Lilly Heights.
+Bus.
+SH 158-B continues to run by residential areas before turning in a more southern direction at Illinois Avenue near Midland Memorial Hospital.
+A couple of blocks later, Andrews Highway becomes South Garfield Street at Loop 268 (Wall Street).
+The highway runs along South Garfield Street through residential areas before ending at an intersection with I-20 BL (West Front Avenue) near a large industrial area.